sike25/interpretability/02_Explaining_Predictions/zhou_cam_analysis.md

 Even though CNNs are trained on specific tasks like classifying the ImageNet database, we have found that that their deeper layers learn universal patterns which are transferable to other talks.
 This is also true for the GAP-CNNs in this paper, with the added benefit that these higher levels also learn useful discrimination.

 To get the final softmax weights, they collect the output of the GAP layer from GoogleNet-GAP, a vector of averaged feature maps, and feed it as inputs to an SVM.
 Then they test this against AlexNet's fc7 features across a handful of vision tasks and eight datasets.
 Fine-grained recognition features the classification of 200 bird species and their GoogleNet-GAP features performs comparably with existing approaches.

-It performs well on pattern discovery tasks whic include discovering informative objects in scenes, recognizing concepts (like, view out of window) in images, text detection in images, finding the answer to a visual question (where are the cows) within images where it performs with an accuracy of 55.89%.
+It also performs well on pattern discovery tasks whic include discovering informative objects in scenes, recognizing concepts (like, view out of window) in images, text detection in images, finding the answer to a visual question (where are the cows) within images where it performs with an accuracy of 55.89%.

 ### Visualizing Class-Specific Units